What is corporate social responsibility?

 - Review and approve matching gift requests

-- Coordinate volunteer opportunities
+- Coordinate and promote volunteer opportunities

 - Log volunteer hours

-- Review and approve volunteer grant requests
+- Review and approve volunteer grant and matching gift requests

 When companies choose the right CSR software to manage their giving programs, this helps them get the most out of the programs they’ve implemented.
 It’s also great for nonprofits because they get to benefit from those programs as more and more employees participate.